-Trump vs Clinton: He calls her a devil, she says he abuses women
+Trump threatens jail time, Clinton says rival's campaign is 'exploding'

 Trump took the stage in St. Louis, Missouri, at the most perilous time of his 16-month-old candidacy.

+He gave a more disciplined performance than at the first debate two weeks ago, but left Republicans torn over whether to publicly abandon a badly wounded candidate who is endangering closely contested congressional races, or to stand behind him in the dimming hope he can still win them the White House.

-A newly uncovered 2005 video of him making vulgar remarks about women prompted a stampede of Republican politicians to abandon him, deepened fissures with establishment party figures, and seemed to many in the party to put his already uphill battle to win the White House even farther out of reach.
+A 2005 video, made public on Friday, of Trump making predatory remarks about women prompted a stampede of Republican politicians to abandon him during the weekend.

-A CNN/ORC snap poll of debate watchers found that 57 percent thought Clinton won the encounter, versus 34 percent for Trump.
-Asian shares crept higher and the Mexican peso climbed on Monday as markets saw less chance of a Trump victory.
+On Monday, Trump campaign manager Kellyanne Conway called Trump's comment over jailing Clinton "a quip."
+She told MSNBC what Trump critics have already noted, that, "whether she goes to jail is not up to Donald Trump."

+Clinton campaign manager Robby Mook told NBC that Trump had not appeared to take the video seriously.
+"Donald Trump came to try to rescue his spiraling campaign," Mook said.

-Even after the debate, party leaders remained concerned that Trump had not shown enough contrition over the sexually aggressive remarks to win over independents and women voters who could decide the election.
+Even after the debate, party leaders remained concerned that Trump had not shown enough contrition over the remarks to win over independents and women voters who could decide the election.

-He again described the comments as "locker-room talk" and said he had never kissed or groped women without their permission, despite having bragged about doing so on the video which emerged on Friday.
+He again described the comments as "locker-room talk" and said he had never kissed or groped women without their permission, despite having bragged about doing so on the video that emerged on Friday.

 President Bill Clinton had done worse to women, Trump said in one of several forceful attacks that may reinforce his popularity with his core supporters who detest the Democratic nominee.

-Hillary Clinton responded that Trump's comments showed he was unfit for the White House.
+Hillary Clinton responded that Trump's comments showed he is unfit for the White House.

 "He has said the video doesn’t represent who he is but I think it’s clear to anyone who heard it that it represents exactly who he is," Clinton said.